chris-ramon/thesis-graphql-go/README.md

 ## Results: Type System

 To validate the implementation of the core GraphQL type system, we created similar fields in both the JavaScript and Go example applications using `graphql-js` and `graphql-go`, respectively.
 Both follow an imperative schema definition pattern and maintain a near-identical API surface.
-Go best practices were followed, such as returning an error as the second value in the `resolve` function.

-This comparison demonstrates that the Go implementation faithfully reproduces the API design of the JavaScript reference implementation.
+This comparison demonstrates that the Go implementation closely reproduces the API design of the JavaScript reference implementation.
 The imperative construction of the type system remains consistent, aligning with the GraphQL Specification’s flexibility in schema definition styles while emphasizing programmatic control.

+> We adopted Go best practices when implementing the similar API.
+For example, the `Resolve` function in `graphql-go` includes an error return value, which is idiomatic in Go.

 ### Scalars